jshwi/docsig/docs/usage/messages/sig303-param-incorrectly-documented.rst

     >>> docsig(string=string, no_ansi=True)
     2 in function
-        E101: parameters out of order (params-out-of-order)
-        E107: parameter appears to be incorrectly documented (param-incorrectly-documented) 1
+        SIG303: parameter appears to be incorrectly documented (param-incorrectly-documented)
+        SIG402: parameters out of order (params-out-of-order)
+    1

 But not if it is for a parameter that does not exist